Maldives Travel Tips

 There are few resorts that cater to adults only, while others are designed for family vacations.
 You must make an informed decision.
 The size of the island is also significant, as some are only 300 meters long.
 If the island is really small, there will be nowhere to walk and you will easily become bored in the resort.
 Don’t forget to check the entertainment options like a spa, gym, pool, excursions, water activities, bars, live performances, dance floor, etc.

 Some Maldives islands have a lesser chance of spotting marine life as they are reclaimed, manmade, or have been affected by coral bleaching.
 If you’re in the Maldives primarily for snorkeling and scuba diving, head to the reef islands.
 Few islands lie in close proximity to Hanifaru Bay, Ari Atoll, and Baa Atoll, where the reefs are teeming with incredible marine life.
 If you want to relax on the beach along with some diving, choose an island with a larger lagoon.
 Make sure you can explore the underwater world around your villa.
-Otherwise, you would have to travel outside of the island, which will be inconvenient and expensive.
+Otherwise, you would have to travel outside of the island, which would be inconvenient and expensive.
 If you are simply interested in the beach, select a hotel with a large beachfront.
 Check with the hotel, do your homework, and then make a reservation.

 - The Maldivian Rufiyaa is the official currency, but US dollars are widely accepted.
 Outside of the local islands, most shops show pricing in US dollars.
 All hotels take credit cards, but you should keep some cash on hand for gratuities and other miscellaneous expenses.